Special Sessions

 This special session will serve as an opportunity to discuss recent efforts to engage more audiences with mathematics through communication and outreach, and to share ideas, results, outcomes, and challenges encountered in outreach development and delivery.
 This joint meeting is a particularly good opportunity to explore how mathematics engagement is encouraged in different contexts, and for fostering international collaboration in this area.

-Organisers: Eliot Fried, Okinawa Institute of Science and Technology, Japan; James McCoy, University of Newcastle, AUS, james.mccoy@newcastle.edu.au; Glen Wheeler, University of Wollongong, AUS.
+Organisers: James McCoy (University of Newcastle), james.mccoy@newcastle.edu.au, AUS; Eliot Fried (Okinawa Institute of Science and Technology), Japan; Glen Wheeler, University of Wollongong, AUS.

 Brief Description: Nonlinear diffusion processes, including higher order cases, have significant applications in physics, engineering and beyond, such as the thermal grooving in metals, the growth of crystals and transport in porous media.
 Their mathematical models are also closely related to those for shapes of biomembranes, including the red blood cell.